MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ## Analyze your app's usage

-You can analyze your app's usage data and metrics in the **Analytics** page under the app **Overview** page.

-You can see the total number of active users and other metrics for your app's published to the Teams store or an org's app catalog through Developer Portal.
+You can view your app's usage and metrics from the **Analytics** section in Teams Developer Portal.
+Check the total number of active users and other metrics for your app published to the Teams store or an org's app catalog.

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|